Selaginella99/R-Reference-Card.md/Data-selection-manipulation.md

 The data (usually a matrix) x are written to file file.
 If x is a two-dimensional matrix you need to transpose it to get the columns in file the same as those in the internal representation.

-- paste (..., sep = " ", collapse = NULL)
+- paste (vector, sep = " ", collapse = NULL)

-Concatenate vectors after converting to character.
+sep is a string to separate terms; collapse is optional string to separate “collapsed” results.

 *e.g.*
 x = 'abc'